 From time to time, the ICTD may issue calls for research proposals in specific areas and provide guidance on how to respond to those calls.
-At the moment we have an open call for research for the DIGITAX programme.
+Please check our News section or subscribe to our newsletter to find out about opportunities for research funding.

 We strongly encourage collaboration and co-production of research between Northern and Southern partners, and between researchers, tax officials, and tax policymakers.
 Ideally such collaboration would occur throughout the key steps of a typical project’s cycle, including the design, implementation, data analysis and writing up.
 Please see our principles of engagement for research collaborations here.

 Your initial proposal should be a brief description of your project, which will allow members of the ICTD team to give you an initial indication of whether the project might be suitable for funding – and to highlight any immediate questions that they might have.
 Initial proposals should be brief, but provide enough information to allow reviewers to understand the goals of the research, its potential contribution to knowledge, and whether the methodology is appropriate and feasible.